Buy-to-Let Mortgage Criteria

 There’s a lot of myths and misinformation surrounding buy-to-let mortgage criteria for investors who are no longer based in the UK.
 For example, some investors feel they are only able to apply for finance from lenders in their adopted country.
 This isn’t the case.

 Naturally, the process becomes a little more complicated when applications are being handled across international borders, not least when you consider currency fluctuations.
-This guide explains how overseas investors can get the most value from their purchase.

 The Current State of Play in the Mortgage Market